zcy1024/sui-move-bootcamp/E1/README.md

 ### Instructions

-- Notice that both of the tests in the `mintHero.test.ts` file are failing:
+- Notice that both of the tests in the `mintHeroWithSword.test.ts` file are failing:
   - `Transaction Status`: Validates that the status of the transfer transaction is "success".
-  - `Created Hero`: Parses the object changes and validates that only 1 Hero NFT is created.
+  - `Created Hero And Sword`: Validates that a Hero NFT and a Sword NFT are created.
+  - `Hero is equiped with a Sword`: Validates that our Hero is equiped with a Sword.
-- Modify the functions `src/helpers/mintHero.ts` and `src/helpers/parseCreatedHeroesIds.ts` functions, so that both of the tests succeed.
+- Modify the functions `src/helpers/mintHeroWithSword.ts` and `src/helpers/parseCreatedObjectsIds.ts` functions, so that both of the tests succeed.